-The opening hours of our offices are Tu-Fri 10 -15h.
+The opening hours of our offices are Tue-Fri 10 -15h.

 1 – USING THE SPACE DURING OPENING HOURS

-Art workers are welcome to visit and use the main space during the opening hours: Tu-Fri 10 -15h.
-Please, consult us in advance to be sure that there is no event going on before your visit so you could focus on your work.
+Artists and cultural workers are welcome to visit and use the main space during the opening hours: Tue -Fri 10 -15h.
+Please, consult us in advance to be sure that there is no event going on before your visit.

-Art workers have also the possibility of booking and use the “Pikku huone”(small meeting room, max 6ppl.) during the opening hours free of charge.
-Write to consult its availability at info(at)globeartpoint.fi
+Art and cultural workers also have the possibility of using our small meeting room (max 6ppl.) during the opening hours, free of charge.
+Please write to us to check availability at info(at)globeartpoint.fi

 2 – I WOULD LIKE TO RESERVE THE SPACE FOR AN EVENT

-– The associations’ members can use the space free in charge during opening hours + outside of official opening hours confirmed by a written rental contract.
-Write to consult its availability to info(at)globeartpoint.fi
+– G.A.P members can use the space free of charge during opening hours + outside of official opening hours confirmed by a written rental contract.
+Please write to us to check availability at info(at)globeartpoint.fi

-3 – WHAT KIND OF EVENTS CAN HAPPEN AT GLOBE ART POINT?
+3 – WHAT KIND OF EVENTS CAN TAKE PLACE AT G.A.P?

-We are focused on events and themes that can improve the knowledge and living conditions of art workers and the cultural field or support diversity in arts and culture.
+We are focused on events that support foreign born artists and cultural workers in Finland, and advocate diversity in the Finnish arts and culture sector.
 Contact us for more information.

 4 – ACCESSIBILITY